-Philly traffic stop turns violent; trooper shot in shoulder
+Philly traffic stop turns violent; trooper shot

 Philadelphia — A man stopped for an expired car registration sticker traded gunfire with police Tuesday during a highway chase that ended with a fiery crash involving a school bus and a trooper with a gunshot wound in his shoulder, police said.